EstherAlo/DAREY.IO-Projects/project14/project14.md

 show databases;
 select user, host from mysql.user;
 ```
+- Create a new pipeline in blue ocean and link the php-todo repo to it.
+It will start building since there is a jenkinsfile in it

+## Connecting to MYSQL from Jenkins server

 - Set the bind address of the database of the MYSQL server to allow connections from remote hosts.